The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Organizing your documentation before you start applying can help the application process move swiftly and ensure you get the best business line of credit for your business’s needs.
+Organizing your credit documents before you start applying can help the application process move swiftly and ensure you get the best business line of credit for your business’s needs.

 Documents about yourself